slocinskidev/bryzol-webpage/README.md

 ## General info

-This project was created because I wanted to build real website, not from tutorial.
-This website is based on client needs. :rainbow:
+This project was created because I wanted to create a better version of the website than the one made about a year ago.
+I chose Gatsby for better SEO, PWA and for curiosity to learn new technology :rainbow:

 ## Screenshots